HCL-TECH-SOFTWARE/digital-experience/docs/deployment/install/container/helm_deployment/preparation/get_the_code/configure_harbor_helm_repo.md

     ```

     !!!note
         Running the pull command without the version parameter downloads the latest Helm chart version.
+To see the available Helm chart versions, refer to [Listing available Helm Chart versions](#listing-available-helm-chart-versions).

 3. After running the pull command, you can check if the Helm Chart has been downloaded to your local machine: